It can be a black box for grant seekers. A huge headache for grantmakers.

 Every step in your grant review process should have some sort of built-in “equity filter.”
 In other words, ensure that you’re provided equitable access to all applicants at each juncture with clear intentions and well-developed review structures.

 Take a look at what top grantmakers are doing to refine their grant review processes.
 Borrow and steal the aspects that make sense for your grantmaking.
-Starting with a modern submission platform sets the foundation for many of the refinements you can make to your grant review process.
+Starting with a modern grant management software sets the foundation for many of the refinements you can make to your grant review process.

 Whether it’s notifying applicants of the next steps or moving work along a queue, the automation (and therefore productivity) benefits of a powerful submission management tool are significant.
 The great thing about automation is that it can ensure all stakeholders are kept well-informed and engaged through the grant review process by mitigating human error than could keep certain individuals out of the loop.